hanabi/hanabi.github.io/README.md

 * Since *Double Discarding* can "lose" the game, you should give any decent clue that you can.
 If there are no clues to give, you are even allowed to give "stall" clues; see below.
 * On your next turn after the *Double Discard* situation, you can safely discard, as the team would have had time to give you a *Save Clue* if necessary.
 * From a strategy perspective, because players are strongly deincentivized to *Double Discard*, you do not need to be worried about the same card being on two different chops simultaneously.
-* Normally, players in *Double Discard* situations are not able to give tricky-looking *Finesses*, because they will be interpretted as a stall instead.
+* Normally, players in *Double Discard* situations are not able to give tricky-looking *Finesses*, because they will be interpreted as a stall instead.
 However, from *High Value Principle*, you can know that a player in a *Double Discard* situation is NOT giving a "stall" clue if there is some other better clue available for them to give.
 Thus, players in *Double Discard* situations are still often able to make *Finesses* happen.
 See the priority column of the below table for an explicit ranking of what constitutes a "better" clue.

 ### Allowable Stall Clues